ArtifexSoftware/mupdf/docs/reference/javascript/types/PDFAnnotation.rst

 		annotation.setInteriorColor([0, 1, 1])

+.. _line-attribute:

 Line
 ----

 .. method:: PDFAnnotation.prototype.hasLine()

-	Checks the support for annotation line.
+	Returns whether the annotation is capable of supporting a line.

 	:returns: boolean